 The time length for one program normally lasts about one hour:

-The last part of the program consists of the 'Question & Answer Session,' which can last from 15 to 25 minutes (however long is needed).
-This is where the audience gets the opportunity to ask questions to President Lincoln.
-This is an excellent part of the program, as it is very engaging as well as being an analytical form of learning, as students, faculty, and anyone else in the audiencen ask some very challenging questions.
+The last part of the program consists of the 'Question & Answer Session,' which can last from 15 to 30 minutes (however long is needed), this is where the audience gets the opportunity to ask questions to President Lincoln.
+This is an excellent part of the program, as it is very engaging as well as being an analytical form of learning, as students, faculty, and anyone else in the audiencene can and do ask some very challenging questions.

-Mr. Boggs can also acccommodate any program to include a 'special topics' focus within the course of Lincoln's life, including his Presidency.
+Mr. Boggs can also acccommodate any program with a 'special topics' focus within the course of Lincoln's life, including his Presidency.
 This type of program would need to be requestedin advanceby the client.

 AGE RANGE FOR PROGRAMS